GSD

 Below are the tools and platforms we will use to build and deploy our portfolio website:

 • Axios: Axios is a well-known library that is mostly used to send asynchronous HTTP queries to REST endpoints.
 When performing CRUD activities, this library comes in quite handy.
 Using this library, you can talk to the backend.
-In our application, we will use Axios to connect our CMS to our application through a fetch request which will return the content stored on our CMS.
+To keep your portfolio dynamic, we'll use Axios to fetch your latest content from ButterCMS, keep your portfolio data up to date, and handle API requests efficiently.

 A starter GitHub repository has been created, which already includes the images and data required for this tutorial.
 This GitHub repository also contains dependencies and configurations for Tailwind CSS and other dependencies such as Axios, React Icons, and React Scroll.